Joburg Water clears E coli fears, Rand Water maintenance set to disrupt supply

 As a result of the maintenance, bulk water supply will be reduced and residents should expect low water pressure or outages— Dada Morero, Johannesburg mayor

 Residents across Johannesburg are bracing for limited or no water supply as Rand Water embarks on the final leg of its planned maintenance programme.
-The maintenance is scheduled to run from Tuesday, January 6 at 4am until 8am on Thursday, January 8, with water supply disruptions expected to last at least 54 hours.
+The maintenance is scheduled to run until 8am on Thursday, with water supply disruptions expected to last at least 54 hours.

 Areas expected to be affected include systems supplied by the Meadowlands, Doornkop, Bramfischerville, Roodepoort Deep and Fleurhof reservoirs, impacting suburbs such as Meadowlands, Dobsonville, Protea Glen, Braamfischerville, Roodepoort and Fleurhof.

-During a media briefing on Monday, the Johannesburg mayor Dada Morero warned that residents should prepare for low water pressure and outages.
+During a media briefing on Monday, Johannesburg mayor Dada Morero warned residents should prepare for low water pressure and outages.

 “As a result of the maintenance, bulk water supply will be reduced and residents should expect low water pressure or outages,” said Morero.